HonzaLed/switchable-minecraft-proxy/README.md

 # switchable-minecraft-proxy
-Proxy for switching between 2 clients without kick
+Proxy for switching between 2 clients without getting kicked

 ## How to run this
 Start the proxy by executing command